-9th Grade is a time of transition.
-It is a time to build on foundational knowledge and begin to think more critically and independently.
-9th Graders should investigate avenues for community service and extra-curricular involvement.
-9th Grade advisors should take the lead in pointing advisees toward community service opportunities during Advisory periods.
-Colleges will look at the 9th Grade transcript in a unique way.
-Admissions officers will want to know if the student began with a strong start.
-Students should be directed to fulfill the rigorous graduation requirements while at the same time, allowing for courses in their respective area of interest.
-Counselors should meet with freshmen prior to the Registration Fair in March to discuss their high school trajectory.
-This meeting should coincide with small group meetings to also discuss career exploration.
+Ninth grade is a time of transition.
+It is a time to build on foundational knowledge and to begin to think more critically and independently.
+Our ninth grade Advisors take the lead in pointing advisees toward community service opportunities and extracurricular involvement.
+Students will be directed as to how to fulfill the rigorous graduation requirements while, at the same time, taking courses in their area of interest.
+Our college counselors will also meet with freshmen prior to the class registration fair in March to discuss their high school trajectory.

-Working with 10th Grade Advisors, students continue with their four year academic and co-curricular plan.
-Sophomores should continue to explore relevant extracurricular activities and speak to counselors about making plans to assume leadership positions in the future.
-Sophomores take the PSAT for the first time.
-The PSAT score report is sent home to families in December and each family should meet with a counselor to review results in the Spring.
-By March (Registration Fair), 10th grade students will be ready to select courses for Junior year.
-Each student should have met with a college counselor by this time.
-The college counselors will work to advise students on appropriate courses leading to specific college majors or level of admissions selectivity.
-Counselors should also advise students to participate in summer programs to enhance their respective resumes.
+Working with their tenth grade Advisors, students will continue with their four-year academic and co-curricular plan.
+As sophomores, students will continue to explore relevant extracurricular activities and to speak to their college counselors about making plans to assume leadership positions in the future.
+By the course registration fair in March, tenth grade students will be ready to select classes for the junior year.
+Before this fair, each student will have met with a college counselor who has advised them on the appropriate courses to take for specific college majors or level of admissions selectivity.
+College counselors also advise students to participate in summer programs to enhance their college applications.